Rifat15913/boiler-plate-android/README.md

 | AdapterView item | ---                    | `item_person.xml`             |
 | Partial layout   | ---                    | `partial_stats_bar.xml`       |

-A slightly different case is when we are creating a layout that is going to be inflated by an `Adapter`, e.g to populate a `ListView`.
+A slightly different case is when we are creating a layout that is going to be inflated by an `Adapter`, e.g to populate a `RecyclerView`.
 In this case, the name of the layout should start with `item_`.

 Note that there are cases where these rules will not be possible to apply.
 For example, when creating layout files that are intended to be part of other layouts.
 In this case you should use the prefix `partial_`.

 #### 4.1.2.3 Menu files
 Similar to layout files, menu files should match the name of the component.
-For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`
+For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`.
 A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.

 #### 4.1.2.4 Values files
 Resource files in the values folder should be __plural__, e.g. `strings.xml`, `styles.xml`, `colors.xml`, `dimens.xml`, `attrs.xml`

 # 5. Extras
-## Fetch Signing Fingerprint
+## 5.1 Fetch signing fingerprint
-Release:
+### 5.1.1 Release
 1. Add the path of <code>keytool</code> from <code>JDK</code> to System Variable <code>PATH</code>
 2. Go to <code>keystore</code> folder
 3. Press <code>Shift + Right</code> Click
 4. Start command prompt
 5. Put command <code>keytool -exportcert -alias ALIAS_NAME -keystore KEYSTORE_NAME_WITH_EXTENSION -list -v</code>

-Debug:
+### 5.1.2 Debug
 1. Go to right side of Android Studio.
 2. Execute <code>Gradle > root > Tasks > android > signingReport</code>

-## Fetch Android Hash Key
+## 5.2 Fetch android hash key
 1. Uncomment at <code>BaseApplication.kt</code>
     * <code>import com.boilerplate.utils.helper.DataUtils</code>
     * <code>DataUtils.getAndroidHashKey()</code> at <code>onCreate()</code>